-They’re home to some of the best known brands out there, hosting their affiliate programs, like Barnes & Noble, Lowe’s, and Priceline, among others.
+They’re home to some of the best-known brands out there, hosting their affiliate programs, like Barnes & Noble, Lowe’s, and Priceline, among others.

 Although they’re free to join, they have a Content Certification Program, where you can partner with the top brands that are serious about content.
-In order to be approved, you need to have 10K+ page views a month, or substantial following on specified social networks.
-In this program, you can have increased commissions, and extra opportunities to partner with advertisers in terms of sponsored posts.
+In order to be approved, you need to have 10K+ page views a month, or a substantial following on specified social networks.
+In this program, you can have increased commissions and extra opportunities to partner with advertisers in terms of sponsored posts.